Yojda/TAFF/testrail/README.md

 ### Build the project

-To build the project, run the following command:
+To build the project, run the following command in the root directory of the project:

 ```bash
 mvn clean install